-Once a student has completed all coursework for their degree or certificate and has not received their degree or certificate because they have not filed an intent to graduate, will not receive further financial assistance for that program.
+Once a student has completed all coursework for their degree or certificate and has not received their degree or certificate because they have not filed an intent to graduate, student will not receive further financial assistance for that program.
 A student seeking a second associate degree or certificate, who has not exceeded the maximum time frame requirement, will still have their hours from the first degree counted in their total hours attempted.
 For example, a student who completed an Associate in Arts Degree while attempting 70 hours at SVCC would start out with those same 70 hours attempted before taking a single class towards their second degree.
 This student would therefore be placed on Financial Aid Warning 1 after completing his/her first semester back as a full-time student.

 Non-Punitive Grades (Withdrawals), Repeated Courses, Audited Courses, Pass/Fail Courses, Remedial/Developmental, ESL, and Incompletes

 Once grades are posted by Admissions and Records, Financial Assistance uses an electronic program to identify non-punitive grades (withdrawals), repeat courses, audited courses, pass/fail courses, and incompletes.
 For the purpose of the SAP Policy, non-punitive grades (withdrawals) and incompletes (I's) are considered incomplete courses.
 Audited courses are not financial aid eligible.
 If an incomplete course for the semester is completed prior to the start of the next semester, the incomplete will be removed, and the SAP adjusted with the new grade.
 Pass/fail courses that receive any grade other than a "P" are considered incomplete.